rbuchter/Native-App-Studio-iOS-Evil-Hangman/doc/Design document.md

 - updateGuesses, update het label with the guessed letters.

 #### NSUserDefauts
 - numberOfLetters [integer], on start app does it have a value of 5.
+DONE
 - numberOfIncorrectGuesses [integer], on start app does it have a value of 7.
+DONE
+- currentGuessState [object], holding the guess state of the current game.
+DONE
+- currentLivesState [integer], holding the lives stte of the current game.
+DONE
+- currentGuessedLettersState [object], holding the guessed letters state of the current game.
+DONE

 ## Sketches